Surrey, British Columbia

-Surrey is a city in British Columbia, Canada.
+Surrey (/ˈsʌri/ SURR-ee) is a city in British Columbia, Canada.
 It is located south of the Fraser River on the Canada–United States border.
 It is a member municipality of the Metro Vancouver regional district and metropolitan area.

 Mainly a suburban city, Surrey is the province's second-largest by population after Vancouver and the third-largest by area after Abbotsford and Prince George.
 Seven neighbourhoods in Surrey are designated town centres: Cloverdale, Fleetwood, Guildford, Newton, South Surrey, and City Centre encompassed by Whalley.

 History

-Surrey was incorporated in 1879 and sits upon the lands of a number of Indigenous nations, namely the Katzie and the Kwantlen (who speak hən̓q̓əmin̓əm̓) and the Semiahmoo (who speak the North Straits Salish language, similar to the W̱SÁNEĆ).
+Surrey was incorporated in 1879 and sits upon the lands of a number of Indigenous nations, namely the Katzie and the Kwantlen (who speak Halkomelem) and the Semiahmoo, who speak the North Straits Salish language, similar to the Saanich people.
 When Englishman H.J.
 Brewer looked across the Fraser River from New Westminster and saw it was reminiscent of his native County of Surrey in England, the settlement of Surrey was placed on the map.

 The area then comprised forests of Douglas fir, fir, red cedar, hemlock, blackberry bushes, and cranberry bogs.
 A portion of present-day Whalley (named after Harry Whalley, who owned and operated a gas bar at the bend in King George Blvd, (formerly King George Highway) at 108 Avenue, "Whalley's Corner") was used as a burial ground by the Kwantlen (or Qw'ontl'en) Nation.

 Settlers arrived first in Cloverdale and parts of South Surrey, mostly to farm, fish, harvest oysters, or set up small stores.
 Once the Pattullo Bridge was erected in 1937, the way was open for Surrey to expand.
-In the post-war 1950s, North Surrey's neighbourhoods filled with single-family homes and Surrey (not yet a city) became a bedroom community, absorbing commuters who worked in Burnaby or Vancouver.
+In the post-war 1950s, North Surrey's neighbourhoods filled with single-family homes.
+Surrey, not yet a city, became a bedroom community, absorbing commuters who worked in Burnaby or Vancouver.

 In the 1980s and 1990s, the city witnessed unprecedented growth, as people from different parts of Canada and the world, particularly Asia, began to make the municipality their home.
 In 2013, it was projected to surpass the city of Vancouver as the most populous city in BC within the following 10 to 12 years.